 Turmeric - Has been shown to exhibit anti-inflammatory, antimicrobial, antioxidant, and anti-neoplastic properties.
 Growing evidence shows that an active component of turmeric, curcumin, may be used medically to treat a variety of dermatologic diseases.
 Skin conditions examined include acne, alopecia, atopic dermatitis, facial photoaging, psoriasis, and vitiligo.

-Red Raspberry - Ellagic acid and anti-inflammatory compounds help to soothe and calm irritated skin Eczema + Psoriasis.
+Red Raspberry - Ellagic acid and anti-inflammatory compounds help to soothe and calm irritated skin Eczema and Psoriasis.

-Carrot - has a reputation for helping to heal eczema + psoriasis, because of its ability to stimulate cell growth and repair damaged skin.
+Carrot Root - Has a reputation for helping to heal eczema + psoriasis, because of its ability to stimulate cell growth and repair damaged skin.
 It balances the skin's sebum levels to prevent blackheads and pimples.

 Avocado - Vitamin D helps prevent and heal irritation, acne + eczema.
 Highly anti-inflammatory, this oil-soluble vitamin penetrates dermal layers to strengthen, soothe and calm the skin’s barrier.

-Rosehip - The Trans-retinoic acid (which the body turns into Vitamin A) makes this a great oil for treating Acne + Rosacea.
+Rosehip - The Trans-retinoic acid (which the body turns into Vitamin A) makes this a great oil for treating Acne and Rosacea.
+Antioxidant Compounds from Lutein that not only shields skin from your phone and laptop's blue light, but also from atmospheric pollutants like particulate matter's (PM) heavy metals and chemicals.

 Sunflower - The carotenoids namely Beta-carotene can help lighten the appearance of red inflamed blemishes and even out skin tone.
 High linoleic acid helps reduce skin inflammatory conditions - Acne + Eczema.

-Green Tea - has one of the highest levels of naturally occurring antioxidants along with anti-inflammatory properties soothes irritated skin - Eczema.
+Green Tea - Has one of the highest levels of naturally occurring antioxidants along with anti-inflammatory properties soothes irritated skin such as Eczema.
+Rich in bioavailable polyphenols that are antioxidants with the capability to absorb UV rays, protecting your skin against the penetration of UV radiation.
+Esters from Green Tea suppress acne triggering hormones helping to reduce breakouts.

 Protect - Sun exposure really increases inflammation in the skin, (remember sitting by a window you are still exposed to UV light).
 Wear sunscreens - zinc-based is best as it has good anti-inflammatory properties.